 23. 87% of staff expect their employers to take their personal commitments into consideration.

-According to HR fun facts on employee behavioral tendencies, 87% of people expect their employers to recognize and support their efforts to maintain a good work-life balance.
+According to HR data statistics on employee behavioral tendencies, 87% of people expect their employers to recognize and support their efforts to maintain a good work-life balance.

 24. 84% of employers provide financial security programs.

 Many companies have several financial security programs like debt management, loan counseling, access to budgeting resources, and others.
 Such programs are one of their several wellness strategies.

 25. 70% of companies have invested in the improvement of the physical environments to improve healthy behaviors.

 (Source: Willis Towers Watson)